TMC no 2 Abhishek Banerjee, others booked in Tripura for obstructing cops from discharging duty | Politics

 ''Bail granted to all @AITCofficial workers who were arrested in Tripura.
 Satyameva Jayate!
 I'll be taking them to Kolkata as they have sustained severe injuries & were denied medical attention. @BjpBiplab you can keep trying but all your resources will fall short!
 MARK MY WORDS,'' Banerjee tweeted just before flying out of Agartala.

+TMC supremo Mamata Banerjee, who paid a visit to the injured workers in Kolkata’s SSKM hospital, further claimed that the arrested activists were not given basic aid and water for several hours.

+Earlier this month, the Diamond Harbour MP's convoy had come under attack during his visit to Tripureshwari temple in Gomati district of the northeastern state.

-Subal Bhowmik, a TMC leader from the northeastern state whose name figures in the FIR, claimed that his party’s activists were being harassed and falsely accused of crimes they did not commit.
+Subal Bhowmik, a leader of the party from Tripura whose name also figures in the FIR, claimed that activists were being harassed and falsely accused of crimes they did not commit.

 ''We didn't obstruct any police officer from performing their job.
-It was only after 48 hours, they decided to book us under section 186.
-These allegations are baseless and the police administration is being misused for political gains,” Bhowmik added.
+It was only after 48 hours they decided to book us under section 186.
+These allegations are devoid of truth and the police administration is being misused for political gains,” Bhowmik added.

+Upbeat over its astounding performance in West Bengal assembly polls, the TMC recently announced that it would expand its footprint and enter national politics ahead of the 2024 Lok Sabha polls.

+The party had been trying to gain its foothold in BJP-ruled Tripura, where state elections are scheduled to be held in the first half of 2023.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)